 For administrators wishing to use inbound TCP agents, the two port options are:

-Random: The TCP port is chosen at random to avoid collisions on the Jenkins master.
+Random: The TCP port is chosen at random to avoid collisions on the Jenkins controller.
 The downside to randomized ports is that they are chosen during the boot of the Jenkins controller, making it difficult to manage firewall rules allowing TCP traffic.

 Fixed: The port is chosen by the Jenkins administrator and is consistent across reboots of the Jenkins controller.
 This makes it easier to manage firewall rules allowing TCP-based agents to connect to the controller.